 The completed application and all supporting documents must be delivered to the PEI Senior Citizens Federation office by the close of business (4 pm) on the deadline of October 31st.

-The L.E.A.P. program is administered by the PEI Senior Citizens' Federation and is made possible through funding from the PEI Department of Economic Growth, Tourism and Culture under the direction of Minister Matthew MacKay.
+The L.E.A.P. program is administered by the PEI Senior Citizens' Federation and is made possible through funding from the PEI Department of Fisheries, Tourism, Sport and Culture.